 The registered manager confirmed the home had an accident/incident/notifiable events policy and procedure in place which included reporting arrangements to RQIA.
-A review of accidents and notifiable events records confirmed that these were effectively documented and reported to RQIA and other relevant organisations in accordance with the legislation and procedures.
+A review of accidents/incidents/notifiable events confirmed that these were effectively documented and reported to RQIA and other relevant organisations in accordance with the legislation and procedures.
+As already stated earlier in the report a recommendation was made relating to the completion of accident and incident audits on a monthly basis.